 Many early adopters of "football scouting" software, particularly at the High School level, enjoyed a "competitive edge" from this new "tool" for collecting, managing, and revealing "tendencies".
 Like the computers they ran on (and in some ways were limited by), early versions of Easy-Scout and Easy-D-Scout were "text-based" programs and relied on printed reports for their output.

 As computers evolved, so too did Easy-Scout.
 Major new versions of Easy-Scout were released in 1996 (Easy-Scout / Easy-D-Scout for Windows), 1998 (Self-Scout for Windows), 2002 (Easy-Scout XP) and 2007 (Easy-Scout XP Plus and Professional).
-In addition to being easier to use, the Windows-based versions that debuted in 1996 added on-screen analysis capabilities and additional reports, while streamlining tendency reporting at the same time.
-Self-Scout was the first version to combine Offensive and Defensive tendency reporting in a single application, and Easy-Scout XP (and later) Easy-Scout XP Plus and Professional significantly improved the application's data analysis capabilities.
+In addition to being easier to use, the Windows-based versions that debuted in 1996, added improved and streamlined tendency reporting.
+Self-Scout was the first Easy-Scout version to combine Offensive and Defensive tendency reporting in a single application, and Easy-Scout XP significantly improved the application's data analysis capabilities.
 Easy-Scout XP was the third "rewrite" of Easy-Scout in 10 years, and remains the most successful version in Easy-Scout's history.

-It was not until computerized Digital video became practical (and somewhat stable) - nearly 20 years after the first version of Easy-Scout was released, that video editing and video analysis tools were added to Easy-Scout's data collection, reporting and analysis capabilities.
-Easy-Scout XP Professional made it possible to watch video on the computer while recording tendency information.
-Then, with a game's plays categorized and "indexed", it became possible to retrieve and "watch" specific plays or groups of plays and even create digital video "cutups" in the form of smaller, "standalone" video files.
+It was not until computerized Digital video became practical (and relatively stable) - over 20 years after the first version of Easy-Scout was released, that video editing and video analysis tools were added to Easy-Scout's data collection, reporting and analysis capabilities.
+Released in 2007, Easy-Scout XP Professional enabled a football coach to watch digital video on a computer while recording "breakdown data" about each play.
+Then, with a game's plays identified, categorized and "indexed", it became possible to retrieve and "watch" specific plays or groups of plays and even create digital video "cutups" in the form of smaller, "standalone" digital video files that could be distributed easily in a number of ways.